sictweb/bti425/notes/intro-web-services.md

 The course notes and your professor will guide you.
 However, you must learn (more) about HTTP.

-In class, we will discuss some HTTP topics, recall your WEB322 experience, refer to the [overview on Wikipedia](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), and the official specification series, [RFC 7230](https://tools.ietf.org/html/rfc7230) to RFC 7235, which replaced RFC 2616 in June 2014.
+In class, we will discuss some HTTP topics, recall your BTI325 experience, refer to the [overview on Wikipedia](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), and the official specification series, [RFC 7230](https://tools.ietf.org/html/rfc7230) to RFC 7235, which replaced RFC 2616 in June 2014.

 <br>

 ### How do I learn to create web services?

-In the previous web programming course, you got started with this task in the [Week 9 coverage](https://web322.ca/notes/week09) (Ajax Review / Practical Ajax Programming).
+In the previous web programming course, you got started with this task in the Week 9 coverage (Ajax Review / Practical Ajax Programming).

 In addition, you used an easily-accessed public web service, [reqres.in](https://reqres.in).